 Philosophy of Technology and the Control of Public Space

 The Technological Mediation of the Mars Global Surveyor

 Readings for the workshop, to be read through beforehand:

 The workshop is appropriate for students of all levels, beginning from advanced bachelor level, and also all other interested people are welcome.
 It is necessary to register beforehand.
-Students can obtain 3 ECTS for the workshop (code of course in SIS: FLFI.03.107), for which they must submit a short essay by an appointed deadline.
+Participation is free.
+It is necessary to register beforehand until 9 February 2020 on the registration form (see below).
+Announcement of the selection process: 13 February 2020.
+A limited number of travel bursaries will be available for students from abroad.
+Students can obtain 3 ECTS for the workshop (code of course in SIS: FLFI.03.107).

 Contact: Ave Mets (avemets [ät] ut.ee)

 *The dates are preliminary and depend on the possibilities of international travel due to Covid-19.

 The event is co-financed by the European Regional Development Fund (University of Tartu ASTRA Project PER ASPERA) and UT projects PHVFI and PHVFI20930.